Kildare South (Dáil constituency): Elections

+2024 general election

+Seán Ó Fearghaíl was Ceann Comhairle at the dissolution of the 33rd Dáil and will be returned automatically.
+The constituency was treated as a three-seater for the purposes of calculating the quota.

 2020 general election

 Seán Ó Fearghaíl was Ceann Comhairle at the dissolution of the 32nd Dáil and therefore deemed to be returned automatically.
 The constituency was treated as a three-seater for the purposes of calculating the quota.